SystemsApproach/security/crypto.rst

 processes of development, testing, analysis and standardization; all of this makes the algorithms expensive to replace.

-Because cryptography algorithms are expensive to replace, they are typically treated as plugable modules in the end-to-end security solutions described in the following chapters.
+Because cryptography algorithms are expensive to replace, but are occasionally found to be vulnerable after years of use, they are typically treated as pluggable modules in the end-to-end security solutions described in the following chapters.
 In many cases, the algorithm is a selectable parameter of those solutions, which means the overall system does not become obsolete just because one of its